ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 * `swap_party_expand_done_signatures` exists and is of valid length.

-If the above validation fails, the receiver ignores the message, and SHOULD log a warning about the protocol violation.
+If any of the above validation fails, the receiver SHOULD ignore the message and SHOULD log it as a warning or alarm it to the human operator.

 The pool follower then MUST validate the following: